typst/typst/README.md

 pacman -S typst
 ```

-Nix users can use the `typst` package with `nix-shell -p typst` or build and run the bleeding edge version using the `github:typst/typst` flake with `nix run github:typst/typst -- --version`.
+Nix users can use the `typst` package with `nix-shell -p typst` or build and run

-This will give you Typst's CLI which converts
-Typst sources into PDFs.
+the bleeding edge version with `nix run github:typst/typst -- --version`.

+## Usage
+Once you have installed Typst, you can use it like this:
 ```sh
 # Creates `file.pdf` in working directory.
 typst file.typ